-The church of Santa Maria Nova, also known as Santa Francesca Romana, started life as an oratory.
-It was built during the reign of Pope Paul I (r.
+The church of Santa Maria Nova, much better known as Santa Francesca Romana, started life as an oratory, which was built during the reign of Pope Paul I (r.
 757-67) in part of the ancient Temple of Venus and Roma.

-The relics of Santa Francesca Romana are to be found in the crypt.
+The relics of St Frances of Rome are to be found in the crypt.
 In 1925 Pope Pius XI (r.
 1922-39) declared her to be the patron saint of car drivers.

 The painter Gentile da Fabriano (c.
-1370-1427) is also interred in the church.
+1370-1427) was also interred in the church.
 However, no trace of his burial place remains.